CE-Programming/toolchain/docs/headers/ti/sprintf.rst

 boot_sprintf
 ------------

 The following type specifiers are supported :code:`%s %c %d %i %u %o %x %X %p %n`.
 The minimum field width :code:`*`, precision :code:`.*`, alongside :code:`-+#0` and the space flag are also supported.
+However, the precision :code:`.*` field is ignored for integers.

 All length modifiers :code:`hh h l ll j z t L` and floating point specifiers :code:`%f %g %e %a` are **not** supported.